How To Stop Emotional Eating And Food Cravings

 Meditation Is A Strategy – It Also Biochemically Changes You

 Meditation is gaining a very strong evidence-base towards its’ positive effects on the brain.
-One of the most notable effect is the ability for meditation to significantly reduce stress and change our state very rapidly.
+One of the most notable effects is the ability for meditation to significantly reduce stress and change our state very rapidly.

 A great time to do a quick meditation is immediately after arriving home from work.
-This is typically when stress levels are at their highest and can last well into the evening and effecting your quality of sleep.
+This is typically when stress levels are at their highest and can last well into the evening and affecting your quality of sleep.

-For those of you who have never tried meditation there is a fantastic app that you can use for free to guide you along the way.
+For those of you who have never tried meditation, there is a fantastic app that you can use for free to guide you along the way.
 The app is called InsightTimer, you can click on the link below to download it for free.

 You Must Take Action!